Betty Jackson King: Education

 Betty Jackson King studied throughout her life.
 She began at Wilson Junior College studying under Esther Goetz Gilliland.
-She then went to the Chicago Musical College of Roosevelt University where she earned a bachelor's degree in piano and a master's degree in composition from the Chicago Musical College of Roosevelt University.
+She then attended the integrated Chicago Musical College of Roosevelt University where she earned a bachelor's degree in piano and a master's degree in composition.
 Here she studied different aspects of music: voice with the highly respected Thelma Waide Brown, composition with Hans Tischler and Karel Jirak, and piano with Saul Dorfman.

 She also studied music at Glassboro College in New Jersey, Oakland University in Michigan, Westminster Choir College in Princeton, New Jersey, and the Peabody Conservatory in Baltimore, Maryland.

 King went on to teach at the University of Chicago Laboratory School, Roosevelt University, Dillard University, and Wildwood High School, where she received the Teaching Recognition Award from former New Jersey Governor Thomas Kean.

 She was president of the National Association of Negro Musicians from 1970 to 1984.

 King retired from teaching in 1989.